Countries

 Most states consider employment to be at will, meaning that employees can be terminated (or quit) without notice or severance.

 Since labor laws can vary considerably from state to state in the United States, compliant employment contracts are an essential business need.
-As your employer of record and PEO in the United States, we can ensure that every contract, for every worker, meets all requirements.
-We can also provide you with guidance about cultural norms and hiring best practices and keep you up-to-date with employment regulations as they change.
+As your employer of record and PEO in the United States, we can ensure that every contract, for every worker, meets all legal requirements under US labor law.
+We can also provide you with guidance about cultural norms and hiring best practices, supporting a positive company culture for US-based teams, and keep you up-to-date with employment regulations as they change.
+Staying updated with state laws and labor law changes is essential for ongoing compliance.

 Employment contracts in the United States

-As you look to hire employees in the United States, here are some common regulations you’ll need to know to create a compliant contract, as well as how an employer of record and PEO can provide support for your unique HR needs.
+As you look to hire employees in the United States, it is crucial to focus on drafting employment contracts that comply with US regulations.
+This includes understanding the differences between full-time employees and contract workers, who are often hired for specific projects or timeframes and may require different legal considerations.
+Here are some common regulations you’ll need to know to create a compliant contract, as well as how an employer of record and PEO can help manage compliance for both full-time employees and contract workers throughout the employment lifecycle, providing support for your unique HR needs.

 Working hours